GerbilSoft/rvthtool/doc/rvth_notes.md

 ## Deleted Banks

-* On some RVT-H systems, deleting a bank by pressing the "Flush" button merely erases the bank table entry.
+* On some RVT-H Reader systems, deleting a bank by pressing the "Flush" button merely erases the bank table entry.
-* On other RVT-H systems, this also zeroes out the first 16 KB of the bank.
+* On other RVT-H Reader systems, this also zeroes out the first 16 KB of the bank.
-* This may depend on the RVT-H firmware version.
+* This may depend on the RVT-H Reader firmware version.

 The first 16 KB contains:
 * Wii: Disc header.